 - All 2020 flexible spending claims must be submitted to ConnectYourCare by December 31, 2021.

 - If you prefer to pay out-of-pocket and file a claim, visit www.connectyourcare.com.

 - New participants receive a ConnectYourCare FSA payment card within a few weeks of enrollment.

-You must file all claims for reimbursements by April 30 of the following year.
+Plan your end-of year expenditures as all claims and documentation for reimbursements must be received by December 31 of the following year.